shadowscion/ECS/README.md

 # Entity Command Suite

 Bringing back a classic addon.
-Use common tools console commands rather than the GUI
+Use common tools via console commands rather than the GUI.